What is the assisted collection service?

 - You agree to separate your items correctly for recycling

 How can I apply?

-You can either submit an online application form or you can download it, and send your completed form back to us via email or post (details are on the form).
+You can either submit an online application form or you can download it, and send your completed form back to us by email or post (details are on the form).
 When we get your application an officer may contact you to discuss it and arrange an assessment.